All planning checklists

 Scout historic venues for afternoon tea

-Bettys Cafe Tea Rooms on St Helen's Square is iconic, or consider The Principal Hotel for a grander setting.
+Bettys Cafe Tea Rooms on St Helen's Square is the classic; The Principal Hotel works for a grander table.

 Moderate·High impact